FREQUENTLY ASKED QUESTIONS

 How can I apply for the Erasmus Mundus scholarship?

 The application to the scholarship, if available (see next question), is done within the Online Application to the Master.
 Be careful with the deadlines specified in the page.
-After the deadline for scholarships, you can still apply to the program but without the option for applying to the Erasmus Mundus scholarship.
+After the deadline for scholarships, you can still apply to the programme but only as self-funded student, without the option for applying to the Erasmus Mundus scholarship.

 How many EMJMD grants there are?